H4RB1NG3R1995/Food_Manufacturing_Company_MySQL/README.md

 6. The price of commodities in supermarkets is more or less same with that of grocery stores in all the 3 locations, which is a part of the pricing strategy of the company, which is to keep the prices competitive.

 7. Big sized supermarkets which give the most sales in tier 3 cities are nonexistent in tier 1 cities.
 This can be a part of the company's marketing strategy which focuses more on the tier 3 cities rather than tier 1 cities.

-The objective here is to analyze the dataset of a Food Manufacturing Company with MySQL Workbench and provide suggestions to management to maximize Sales and Customer Engagement at all of its outlets as well as formulate a marketing strategy to inculcate healthy food habits to the customer base.

-The final presentation is also uploaded, which provides a visual narrative of the analysis.